-Household hazardous waste (HHW) is the discarded, unused or leftover portion of household products containing chemicals that can cause illness or death to people, plants and animals.
+Household hazardous wastes (HHW) are the discarded, unused or leftover portion of household products containing chemicals that can cause illness or death to people, plants and animals.
 These products are often labeled CAUTION, WARNING, CORROSIVE, EXPLOSIVE, FLAMMABLE, POISONOUS or TOXIC.
-Common household hazardous waste include aerosols, cleaning solvents, oils, paints, pesticides and batteries.
+Common household hazardous wastes include aerosols, cleaning solvents, oils, paints, pesticides and batteries.
 These and many other types of hazardous materials should not be put in your garbage or recycling bins, dumped on the ground or poured down the drain.

 What you can expect from us

-- Monthly drop-off events for the disposal of household hazardous waste.
+- Monthly drop-off events for the disposal of household hazardous wastes.

 - A friendly and knowledgeable team of experts available to unload your vehicle safely and efficiently.

-- Responsible disposal of your household hazardous waste by GFL Environmental.
+- Responsible disposal of your household hazardous wastes.